Mcmartelle/deml/README.md

 A < B | C = echo a
 ```

-Shell commands can be assigned to a node with `=`.
-DEML files can be run with dag-rs with the comand `deml run -i <filepath>`.

 ## Mermaid JS

-To convert to Mermaid Diagram files (.mmd) use the command `deml mermaid -i <inputfile> -o <outputfile>`.
+To convert DEML files to Mermaid Diagram files (.mmd) use the command `deml mermaid -i <inputfile> -o <outputfile>`.
 The mermaid file can be used to generate an image at [mermaid.live](https://mermaid.live/)

 ![mermaid js flowchart image of the river DAG](assets/river-mermaid-diagram.jpg)